RaiTamarindo/HTTPWatchdog/README.md

 ## About

 This is a Node application that periodically makes HTTP requests for each website in a list.
+Its architecture consists of a Node thread that serves the application, another that does the monitoring and a web application that shows the monitoring data.

 ## `//TODO` list